denkhaus/forgejo-sdk/CONTRIBUTING.md

 # Contribution Guidelines

-## Introduction

-This document explains how to contribute changes to the Gitea project.
-It assumes you have followed the [installation instructions](https://docs.gitea.io/en-us/install-from-binary/).
-Sensitive security-related issues should be reported to [security@gitea.io](mailto:security@gitea.io).

 ## Bug reports

 Please search the issues on the issue tracker with a variety of keywords to ensure your bug is not already reported.

-If unique, [open an issue](https://gitea.com/gitea/go-sdk/issues/new) and answer the questions so we can understand and reproduce the problematic behavior.
+If unique, [open an issue](https://codeberg.org/mvdkleijn/forgejo-sdk/issues/new) and answer the questions so we can understand and reproduce the problematic behavior.

-To show us that the issue you are having is in Gitea itself, please write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
+To show us that the issue you are having is in Forgejo SDK itself, please write clear, concise instructions so we can reproduce the behavior (even if it seems obvious).
 The more detailed and specific you are, the faster we can fix the issue.
-Check out [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).

-Please be kind, remember that Gitea comes at no cost to you, and you're getting free help.
+Please be kind, remember that Forgejo SDK comes at no cost to you, and you're getting free help.

 ## Discuss your design

-The project welcomes submissions but please let everyone know what you're working on if you want to change or add something to the Gitea repositories.
+The project welcomes submissions but please let everyone know what you're working on if you want to change or add something to the Forgejo SDK repository.

-Before starting to write something new for the Gitea project, please [file an issue](https://gitea.com/gitea/go-sdk/issues/new).
-Significant changes must go through the [change proposal process](https://github.com/go-gitea/proposals) before they can be accepted.
+Before starting to write something new for the Forgejo SDK project, please [file an issue](https://coderberg.org/mvdkleijn/forgejo-sdk/issues/new).

-This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the project and tools.
-It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

 ## Testing redux

-Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compatibility on upgrade.
-To make sure you are running the test suite exactly like we do, you should install the CLI for [Drone CI](https://github.com/drone/drone), as we are using the server for continous testing, following [these instructions](https://exec-runner.docs.drone.io/installation/).
-After that you can simply call `drone exec` within your working directory and it will try to run the test suite locally.
+Before sending code out for review, run all the tests using `make test`, to make sure the changes don't break other usage.
+In order to run the test, you'll need a test instance.
+You can create one using `make test-instance`.

 ## Code review

-Changes to Gitea must be reviewed before they are accepted, no matter who makes the change even if it is an owner or a maintainer.
-We use GitHub's pull request workflow to do that and we also use [LGTM](http://lgtm.co) to ensure every PR is reviewed by at least 2 maintainers.
+Changes must be reviewed before they are accepted, no matter who makes the change even if it is an owner or a maintainer.

 Please try to make your pull request easy to review for us.
-Please read the "[How to get faster PR reviews](https://github.com/kubernetes/community/blob/master/contributors/devel/faster_reviews.md)" guide, it has lots of useful tips for any project you may want to contribute.
 Some of the key points:

 * Make small pull requests.
 The smaller, the faster to review and the more likely it will be merged soon.
 * Don't make changes unrelated to your PR.
 Maybe there are typos on some comments, maybe refactoring would be welcome on a function... but if that is not related to your PR, please make *another* PR for that.